STEM Clock Hours

-Beginning on September 1, 2019, renewal applications for initial, residency, professional, and continuing teacher and CTE certificates must document completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), with an emphasis on STEM integration to meet this renewal requirement.
+As of September 1, 2019, renewal applications for Initial, Residency, Professional, and Continuing teacher and Initial/Continuing CTE certificates require completion of at least 15 clock hours, or at least one goal from an annual professional growth plan (PGP), and an emphasis on STEM integration.

 STEM integration is the authentic combination of at least two of the STEM components (science, technology, engineering, mathematics).
 The requirement applies to the following endorsement areas:

 - Computer Science